arrayio/array-io-keychain/README.md

 If you are having trouble connecting to the page, [contact us](#contact) and we will do our best to help you.

-You can find comprehensive installation guides for [macOS](https://github.com/arrayio/array-io-keychain/wiki/Installation-guide-for-macOS), [Windows](https://github.com/arrayio/array-io-keychain/wiki/Installation-guide-for-Windows), and [Linux](https://github.com/arrayio/array-io-keychain/wiki/Installation-guide-for-Linux) in our Wiki.
+You can find a comprehensive installation guide for [macOS](https://github.com/arrayio/array-io-keychain/wiki/Installation-guide-for-macOS).

 ## Getting started

-After you have installed KeyChain for [macOS](https://github.com/arrayio/array-io-keychain/releases/download/0.18/KeyChain.Installer.v18.zip) or for [Windows](https://github.com/arrayio/array-io-keychain/releases/download/0.13/keychain.msi), you can start using it with web3.
+After you have installed [KeyChain](https://github.com/arrayio/array-io-keychain/releases/download/0.18/KeyChain.Installer.v18.zip), you can start using it with web3.
 Just follow these simple steps.

 NB: If you launch KeyChain for the first time, you need to get a public key with the "select_key" command.
 You can save the public key to local storage.
 Then you will not need to use "select_key" command again.